First Iteration of My Free Software Mirror

 Generated from IPinfo.io

-In hindsight, the stats look amazing, hundreds of TBs of traffic served from the mirror.
-That does show that there’s still quite an appetite for public mirrors in time of commercially “donated” CDNs and GitHub.
+In hindsight, the statistics look amazing, hundreds of TBs of traffic served from the mirror, month after month.
+That does show that there’s still an appetite for public mirrors in time of commercially “donated” CDNs and GitHub.
 The world could have done with one less mirror, but it saved some time, lessened the burden for others, while providing redundancy and traffic localization with one additional mirror.
 And it’s fun for someone like me who’s into infrastructure that powers the Internet.
 Now, I’ll try focusing and expanding the India mirror, which in itself started pushing almost half a TB/day.
 Long live Free Software and public download mirrors.